OpenSwitchNOS/openswitch-ops-docs/getting-started.md

 # Comprehensive Setup Guide
 OpenSwitch requires a Linux-based OS in order to build an image or contribute to the source code.
 For documentation purposes only, a Windows machine can be used (refer to the [How to contribute to the OpenSwitch documentation in Windows](./windows-setup) guide for instructions).

-This guide is only if you need to configure your environment manually with a different Linux distribution than Ubuntu.
-If you already follow the [Quick Start Guide](#quick-start), everything in this web page is already configured in your environment.

-Follow the instruction in [Setting up a Linux machine for OpenSwitch Development](linux-setup) to install all the required packages before proceeding with this guide.

 ## Contents
 - [Cloning OpenSwitch](#cloning-openswitch)
 - [Introduction to the OpenSwitch build system](#introduction-to-the-openswitch-build-system)